 Natan Notable Books

 Natan Notable Books is a twice-yearly award for nonfiction books on Jewish themes.
 Natan Notable Books highlights vital books and authors, and brings innovative and important ideas to the attention of diverse audiences.

 Around Passover and the Jewish High Holidays, Natan selects a “Natan Notable Book,” a recently-published or about-to-be published non-fiction title that will catalyze conversations aligned with the themes of Natan’s grantmaking: reinventing Jewish life and community for the twenty-first century, shifting notions of individual and collective Jewish identity, the history and future of Israel, and the evolving relationship between Israel and world Jewry.

 Natan Notable Book winners receive a Natan Notable Book seal and $5,000 for the author, marketing/distribution coaching and promotion from Jewish Book Council and Natan, and customized support designed to bring the book and/or the author to new audiences.

-The Natan Notable Books Committee is made up of Natan members and partners.
-An Advisory Committee made up of journalists, scholars, media figures, and former Book Award winners and finalists nominate books for consideration.
+The Natan Notable Books Committee is made up of Natan members and partners who select the winner, and nominate books for consideration.
 Publishers and authors can also submit books for consideration.

 Submission details can be found below.